-Work and Leisure are merging, this irreversible cultural shift prompts re-calibration or even complete re-thinking of traditional building types, and there is a real increase in the demand for more open and more flexible buildings to satisfy a rapid-shifting real estate market.
+Work and Leisure are merging, this irreversible cultural shift prompts re-calibration or even complete re-thinking of traditional building types.
+We see an increase in the demand for more open and more flexible buildings to satisfy a rapid-shifting real estate market.
 Hasle Linje Universell is an hotel and office building developed as a platform for such reformulation.
-The structure is robust and universal and enhances the possibilities for future programmatic change without developing suboptimal conditions for the current program.
-Clarion Hotel Hasle is scheduled to open in March 2021.
+The structure is designed for use change, allowing for program retrofit at any given time but without compromising spatial qualities and main technical requirements.

 Höegh Eiendom, AF Gruppen